trentlarson/endorser-mobile/README.md

 - ios
   - In ios/EndorserMobile/Info.plist, update CFBundleShortVersionString to match version in package.json
   - Make the CFBundleVersion one less than the versionCode above.
 (Note that it is automatically incremented by fastlane beta.)
+  - This might require that you first create the new release version in the appstoreconnect.apple.com
     - `cd ios; bundle exec fastlane beta; cd ..`
+    - This takes about 30 minutes.
+The upload takes about 10 at the end; there's no prompt after requesting the 6-digit code.
+    - After entering the 6-digit code (in about 18 minutes), it should say "Login Successful".
+It failed when I was on a VPN... maybe because I hadn't created the version in the App Store yet.
   - To create a new release
     - Have a test build?
 IDK... maybe don't click 'Expire'
     - For a new one: in App Connect -> App Store next to iOS App, click the "+"
     - For an existing one: under "Build" and all the way to the right of the number (which you have to mouse-over to see), click the red icon to remove that version, then add another version.
 Also change the "Version" in the field below the icons.
     - Submit it for review (by filling in the "What's New" and "Notes"), and after they approve the review then you can test in TestFlight or release.
-  - Screenshot on different simulator: `yarn run ios --simulator="iPhone 8"` 6.5" (eg. iPhone 11)
+  - Screenshot on different simulator: `yarn run ios --simulator='iPhone 5.5"` (also 'iPhone 8')
+    6.5" (eg. iPhone 11)
     take at 361x780 then scale to 1284x2778 (exactly) 5.5" (eg. iPhone 8)
     ...
 361x642 or 400x712 ...
 1242x2208 (exactly)
-  - Add screenshots to version control.
+  - Add screenshots to version control in endorser-mobile-assets

 - ... and after that upload:
+  - update CHANGELOG commit hash.
   - Make sure to commit those changes to git.
   - Bump the version in: package.json